opensearch-project/documentation-website/_search-plugins/search-pipelines/search-processors.md

 ## Search phase results processors

 A search phase results processor runs between search phases at the coordinating node level.
-It takes the results retrieved from one search phase and transforms them before passing them to the next search phase.
+It intercepts the results retrieved from one search phase and transforms them before passing them to the next search phase.

 The following table lists all supported search request processors.